KameronFreeman/GraphingCalculator/notprogram/docs/software_requirements_specification.md

     1. User shall input a function into a text-box.
     2. User shall select a calculus option (ex: 1st derivative, nth derivative...to be determined).
     3. User shall be able to click on calculus option in menu to go to calculus calculator.
+6. Graphing Calculator
+    1. The graphing calculator shall solve and graph functions inputted by user
+    2. The graphing calculator shall display solutions to systems of equations when the user enters multiple functions
+    3. The graphing calculator shall zoom in and out if the user chooses

 # Non-Functional Requirements